Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 - Best Overall: Duluth Trading Co.
 Ballroom Jeans

-In an effort to spread the gospel of flannel-lined denim, we’ve taken the 12 most popular pairs of flannel-lined jeans for a test drive — a variety of our editors have worn each pair on this list in sub-optimal weather across multiple state lines and a variety of climates to find out which is best.
+In an effort to spread the gospel of flannel-lined denim, we’ve taken the 12 most popular pairs of flannel-lined jeans for a test drive — a variety of our editors have worn each pair on this list in freezing weather across multiple state lines and a variety of climates to find out which is best.
 A couple notes: we’re only talking about flannel-lined denim.
 No fleece.
 No khakis.
 And yes, we’ll admit most of these won’t flatter your figure (the pitfall of sewing an extra layer inside your pants), but if warmth is what you seek, read on.

 Things to consider: